 Craft Stick Christmas Trees

-Make fancy Christmas trees using simple materials like craft sticks, sparkle chenile stems, and holiday colored or brightly colored trim.
+Make fancy Christmas trees using simple materials like craft sticks, sparkle chenille stems, and colorful ribbon.
 First, paint the craft sticks in Christmas colors, then let them dry.
 Glue the sticks together in a triangle (tree) shape.
-For the gold and green trees, we wrapped chenile stems around each side, added a foam star, and glued string or jute to the back to hang them up.
+For the gold and green trees, we wrapped chenille stems around each side, added a foam star, and glued string or jute to the back to hang them up.
 You can also add fun accessories to the center of the tree, like a bell!
 For the red tree, we glued pieces of trim to cover the center.
 These can be used to decorate the house and as ornaments on the tree!